Yi-Hung-Lin/NIM_on_Yugipedia/README.md

 def load_all_linked_documents(url: str, depth: int = 1) -> List[str]:
     """
+    Description:
         Loads the HTML content of a document from a given URL and all linked documents up to a certain depth.
     Args:
         url: The URL of the document.
         depth: The depth of links to follow.
     Returns:
         A list of content from the document and all linked documents.
     """

     contents = []

     if depth < 1: